d2s/Documentation/_posts/2018-01-01-RcloneChangelog.md

 - and some minor bugfixes and tweaks
 - the rcloneosx.app is [notarized](https://support.apple.com/en-us/HT202491) by Apple

-If you have developertools installed executing the following command will verify the the rcloneosx.app.
+If you have xcode developer tools installed executing the following command will verify the the rcloneosx.app.
 ```
 xcrun stapler validate no.blogspot.rcloneosx rcloneosx.app
 Processing: /Volumes/Home/thomas/GitHub/RcloneOSX/Build/Products/Release/rcloneosx.app
 The validate action worked!
 ```

-Here are some screenshots of what is in [next version](/nextversionrclone).
+Here are some screenshots of what is in [this version](/nextversionrclone).

 ## Version 1.6.5